Everything Dell announced at CES 2019

 Alienware Legend 55-inch 120Hz 4K OLED gaming display

 OLED has a wide gamut and contrast that makes colors pop, so it's natural you'd want it in a game display.
 To date, the few we've seen have all been small laptop displays.
-Dell's new 55-inch display 4K model, launched under the new Alienware Legend brand, comes with a game-friendly 120Hz.
-It's not as big as the 65-inch BFGD LCD models, but we'd trade off size for OLEDs superior look.
-While Dell says it will have connections to work with both consoles and PCs, and at least the DisplayPort connector will support variable refresh.
+Dell's new 55-inch display 4K model, launched under the new Alienware Legend brand, comes with a game-friendly 120Hz refresh rate.
+It's not as big as the 65-inch BFGD LCD models, but we'd trade off size for OLED's superior look.
+Dell says it will have connections to work with both consoles and PCs, and at least the DisplayPort connector will support variable refresh.
 But we don't know much more about it.

 Alienware m17/m15

-An upscaled version of the recent m15, the new version steps up to a 17-inch screen and Nvidia's latest mobile processor, provisionally known as the GeForce RTX 2080 Max-Q. Constructed from magnesium alloy and copper has allowed Dell to keep the machine's weight to under 6 pounds, with a thickness of 23 millimeters, giving it the title of the company's "thinnest and lightest" 17-inch laptop to date.
+An upscaled version of the recent m15, the new version steps up to a 17-inch screen and Nvidia's latest mobile processor, provisionally known as the GeForce RTX 2080 Max-Q. Constructing it from magnesium alloy and copper has allowed Dell to keep the machine's weight to under 6 pounds (about 2.7 kg), with a thickness of 23 mm, giving it the title of the company's "thinnest and lightest" 17-inch laptop to date.

 Read more: Alienware m17 is Dell's biggest slim gaming laptop at CES 2019